DavideDeMarchi/vois/README.md

 At the moment only simple tests are implemented in the test.py module (root folder)

-To execute the tests, run:
+To execute the tests, please run:

 ```
 python test.py